nick-symon/personal-blog/posts/my-self-taught-developer-journey-part-1.md

 How did I get here?
 Well, I don’t have a computer science degree, nor did I attend a bootcamp.
 I’m 100% ‘self’ taught (which is kind of a misnomer because many people helped me tremendously along the way!).

 I wanted to write about my experience in the hopes that it might help (or even inspire) other folks who are considering, or are currently on, this self-taught route.
 With the rise of bootcamps, self-taught developers seem to be a rare breed nowadays; most of the people I spoke to for career advice weren’t able to name any colleagues or friends who had made a career switch into dev through this self taught route.
+Most importantly, I want to let people know that *it can be done!*

 This definitely isn’t a ‘how-to’ article where I tell you what you need to do step-by-step; rather, this is a series of observations and insights I’ve gathered after reflecting on what went right - and what went wrong - over the course of my self-taught journey.

 Without further ado, let’s get into it!

+<iframe src="https://giphy.com/embed/HVr4gFHYIqeti" width="480" height="192" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 ## Background - The Journey Begins

 When I finally decided to pursue software development in earnest, I promised to give myself enough time to really try it out for size to see if it was the right fit before fully committing.
 I didn’t want my preconceptions of what it meant to be a ‘software developer’, or any of the marketing thrown at me by bootcamps, to flavor my decision making.
 I wanted to really make sure that I enjoyed building software and that it would be a good fit for me as a profession.

 So give yourself some time and breathing room to just figure it out.
 Go through some basic tutorials, engage with the community, and most importantly **build something**.
 My thinking is that you definitely need to encounter some obstacles and see how you react before you can be sure that you’re ready to make the leap.
 Because however you make the transition, it will require a serious commitment, and you definitely don’t want to feel like you rushed into a big decision.
 Only you can decide when you’re ready.

+<iframe src="https://giphy.com/embed/3orieKajiv4hEbaybK" width="480" height="366" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 ## Why I didn’t go to a bootcamp